 Patients with severe hypokalaemia or symptomatic patients require intravenous replacement with 40 mmol of KCL in 1 litre of normal saline.
 The maximal rate on a normal ward is 10 mmol of potassium an hour.
 A repeat blood test should be sent after each bag of replacement.

-In rare cases it may be necessary to give more concentrated replacement (e.g 40 mmol KCL in 500ml of normal saline) or more rapid replacement.
+In rare cases it may be necessary to give more concentrated replacement (e.g. 40 mmol KCL in 500ml of normal saline or 10 mmol KCL in 100 mls of normal saline) or more rapid replacement.
 This should only be done under the guidance of a senior physician in compliance with local guidelines, normally in an HDU/ITU setting.

 Have comments about these notes?
 Leave us feedback